eewwalker/ERASER/readme.md

 ![Screenshot](./assets/landing.png)

-Fullstack image editing application, built with React frontend, and Flask/Python backend.
-Made in collaboration with a partner within 3 days.
-Images are stored in Amazon S3 bucket, and replaced when edited-- either B&W convert, or color edit.
-If enough color edits are performed on a single image-- the image may be erased, hence, "Eraser."
+Eraser 'Pixly' is a full-stack image editing application built with a React frontend and a Flask/Python backend.
+Amazon S3 bucket for image storage, replacing images upon editing— whether it's a black & white conversion or color adjustment.
+With Eraser, repeated color edits on a single image may trigger an "Eraser" action...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>